Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 260 Core 216 should perform much faster than the Radeon HD 5750 512MB in general. (explain)
+Memory BandwidthThe GeForce GTX 260 Core 216 should in theory be a lot faster than the Radeon HD 5750 512MB in general. (explain)

-Pixel RateThe GeForce GTX 260 Core 216 is a lot (approximately 44%) better at full screen anti-aliasing than the Radeon HD 5750 512MB, and should be capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe GeForce GTX 260 Core 216 will be a lot (about 44%) more effective at anti-aliasing than the Radeon HD 5750 512MB, and capable of handling higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison